Johnmllr-design/ai-text-completion-project/README.md

-# ChatGPT/DeepSeek Python Chat Interface
+# Python Chat Interface

-This project provides a simple command-line chat interface for interacting with large language models, in this case OpenAI's ChatGPT 3.5
+This project provides a simple command-line chat interface for interacting with large language models, in this case OpenAI's ChatGPT 3.5 for my extern capstone project

 ## Requirements